-One afternoon the group will break from work early and travel approximately 20 minutes outside of Ica to a small oasis nestled among the sand dunes, called Huacachina.
+One afternoon during the week, the group will wrap work early to enjoy some of the local surroundings.
+Prior to departing Ica, the group will visit a Teja factory.
+Tejas are a popular Peruvian candy made of caramel and pecans that was first created in Ica.
+Visitors will learn how to make the original version with the option to buy other flavored varieties if they wish.
+Then the group will travel approximately 20 minutes outside of the Ica to a small oasis nestled among the sand dunes called Huacachina.
 Volunteers will have the opportunity to take a dune buggy ride up the sand dune where they can simply enjoy the views.
-The more adventurous can try their hand at sand boarding down the dune; those who choose not to ride the dune buggies can rent paddle boats to enjoy the oasis.
+The more adventurous can try their hand at sand boarding down the dune, and those who choose not to do the dune buggy can rent paddle boats to enjoy the oasis.
 There are several shops surrounding the water that have souvenirs as well.